A Reverse Minkowski Theorem: Introduction

 \paragraph{Bounding the mass of stable lattices. } Recall that a lattice $\lat$ is \emph{stable} if $\det(\lat) = 1$ and $\det(\lat') \geq 1$ for all sublattices $\lat' \subseteq \lat$.
 I.e., stable lattices are determinant-one lattices that satisfy the assumption in Theorem~\ref{thm:RM}.
 In this proof overview, we focus on bounding the Gaussian mass $\rho_s(\lat)$ of stable lattices $\lat$.
 As it turns out, the general case then follows easily.

 Crucially, the stable lattices form a compact subset of the set of determinant-one lattices, so that the continuous function $\rho_s(\lat)$ must attain a global maximum over the set of stable lattices.
 We may therefore restrict our attention to a lattice that corresponds to this global maximum.
 If this lattice is on the \emph{boundary} of the set of stable lattices, then it has a strict sublattice $\lat'$ with determinant one.
 We can then ``split the lattice'' at $\lat'$.
-Namely, we can replace the original lattice $\lat$ by the direct sum $\lat' \oplus \lat/\lat'$.
-It is not difficult to prove that
+Namely, we can replace the original lattice $\lat$ by the direct sum $\lat' \oplus \lat/\lat'$, where both $\lat'$ and $\lat/\lat'$ are stable.
+By using the fact that the Gaussian has a positive Fourier transform, it is not difficult to prove that

-and that $\lat'$ and $\lat/\lat'$ are stable.
+(See Lemma~\ref{lem:direct_sum_rho}.)
 So, we have reduced the question to a lower-dimensional one.
 Therefore, if we could show that for any dimension, the global maximizer is on the boundary, then we could use induction to show that the global maximizer of the Gaussian mass is simply the integer lattice $\Z^n = \Z \oplus \cdots \oplus \Z$.

 Indeed, this is how we prove Theorem~\ref{thm:extreme_parameters} (in Section~\ref{sec:all_params}), which shows that $\Z^n$ has maximal Gaussian mass for certain ``extreme'' parameters $s$.
 For such parameters, by taking the second derivative, we show that a stable lattice cannot be a local maximum over the set of determinant-one lattices.
 Therefore, the global maximizer of $\rho_s(\lat)$ over the compact subset of stable lattices must be on the boundary, and we can perform the ``splitting'' procedure described above to show by induction that $\rho_s(\lat) \leq \rho_s(\Z^n)$.